 Essentially, the key here is to actively manage your open trade.

 When you actively manage a position, you move your exit points to reflect changing market conditions.
 So if you think that your market is going to surge past your existing target, you could move that target upwards in an attempt to get a higher return.

 However, actively managing trades can make them riskier, so, you’ll need to consider how to manage that risk.

 There are two main methods of achieving this: moving your stop loss and scaling out of trades.

 The biggest risk involved in letting profits run beyond your target is that the market reverses, eating into your profit.
 And the easiest way of negating this risk is to move your stop loss, cutting the maximum loss for your trade and possibly even locking in some early profit.

 Try to avoid moving your stop loss in the opposite direction of your trade to give it ‘more room’.
 This can open you up to large losses.

 The first move is often to where you entered the trade, which should mean that you’re guaranteed to at least break even from the position, assuming no slippage or gaps.
-Then, from there you can start securing profits and perhaps move the stop close enough to your profit target that you’re happy to remove your limit order and let the trade run.
+From there, you can then start securing profits, and perhaps move the stop close enough to your profit target that you’re happy to remove your limit order and let the trade run.